gauravsjc02/task4LW/README.md

-# task4LW
-<h1>Create a WebServer Setup on Kubernetes using the Dynamic Slave Node of Jenkins.</h1>
+<h1>Deploying WebServer Setup on Kubernetes using the Dynamic Slave Node of Jenkins.</h1>

 <h3>Steps :</h3>
 <ol>